Sir Terry Pratchett passed away on March 12th, 2015.

-Them as can has to do for them as can’t.
-And someone has to speak up for them as has no voices.
+Those who can have to do for those who can’t.
+And someone has to speak up for those who have no voices.

 Words that resonate, certainly with me.
 Indeed, I think, words to live by.

 Sir Terry Pratchett died on March 12th, 2015.
-I knew within minutes, or at least within minutes of the now-famous tweets appearing on his Twitter feed.
+I knew within minutes, or at least within minutes of the now-famous tweets appearing on his feed.
 And I was sad.
-A great light—possibly one of the greatest lights in the literary world—had gone out forever.
+A great light had gone out forever.
 On the other hand, a good man afflicted with a hideous illness was no longer suffering.
 He died, we are told, in his bed, with his family all around him and his cat sleeping at his side.
 And I believe that he was at peace:

 It was a memory of a voice in my head, and it told me that everything was OK and things were happening as they should.
 For a moment, the world felt at peace.

-Terry Pratchett faced death—the prospect, when he was diagnosed with early onset Alzheimer’s; the growing reality as time passed and wrote books and made his documentary and his disease worsened and then, finally, the ANTHROPOMORPHIC PERSONIFICATION with dignity, resolve, and—his trademark—incisive intellect.
+Terry Pratchett faced death—the prospect, when he was diagnosed with early onset Alzheimer’s; the growing reality as time passed and he wrote books and made his documentary and his disease worsened, and then, finally, the ANTHROPOMORPHIC PERSONIFICATION with dignity, resolve, and—his trademark—incisive intellect.
 On his own terms.

 I vowed that rather than let Alzheimer’s take me, I would take it.
 I would live my life as ever to the full and die, before the disease mounted its last attack, in my own home, in a chair on the lawn, with a brandy in my hand to wash down whatever modern version of the “Brompton cocktail” some helpful medic could supply.
 And with Thomas Tallis on my iPod, I would shake hands with Death.

 And, ever a man to do things with style, Sir Terry went out with an eloquent, personal announcement to the entire world.
-With a string of messages that instantly began winging their way across the globe, threading through our myriad forms of the Clacks, scribbling in the sky, as it were, the message: he is dead.
+With a string of messages that spread instantly across the globe, threading through our myriad incarnations of the Clacks, scribbling in the sky, as it were, the message: he is dead.

 AT LAST, SIR TERRY, WE MUST WALK TOGETHER.